nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * [FAQ](#faq)
 * [Command Summary](#command-summary)

+# Introduction

+Frustrated with the repetitive number of mouse clicks when using task managers?
+Tired of cluttered windows?
+Need the ability to easily categorise tasks?

+Welcome to Simply.

+Gone are the repetitive mouse clicks other task managers require of you.
+With a single line command entry, you can create a task and categorize it as you desire.
+With its simple interface, gone are the cluttered windows of other task managers and you can also easily categorize your tasks!

 ## Getting Started

 1. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>